 Denali Family Services (DFS) was incorporated in May 1995 as Alternatives Child and Family Guidance Clinic.
-At that time, the agency operated as an outpatient psychological and psychiatric provider with a child protection visitation program.
+Representing the vision of the founding director, Faye Nieto, the agency operated as an outpatient psychological and psychiatric provider with a child protection visitation program.
 By 1996, the agency provided wrap-around services for the “severely emotionally disturbed” (SED).

 Denali Family Services is accredited by the Council on Accreditation (COA).